 Vision

-Safe and connected walking and cycling networks and neighbourhoods for all
+Safe and connected walking, riding, and wheeling networks and neighbourhoods for all

 Mission

-Working collaboratively to recommend strategies and actions that make walking and cycling an easy choice and a normal part of everyday life
+Working collaboratively to recommend strategies and actions that make walking, riding and wheeling an easy choice and a normal part of everyday life

 Objectives

-1. Increase the number of people walking and cycling as integral elements of liveable, healthy and productive communities
+1. Increase the number of people walking, riding and wheeling as integral elements of liveable, healthy and productive communities

 To demonstrate that walking and cycling are integral to the design, function and future of our cities, towns and major centres, some key considerations are the:

-• Role of walking and cycling in ‘place-making’ and ‘new urbanism’ approaches, and their integration with broader land use, regional planning, and multi-modal transport options;
+- Role of walking, riding and wheeling in ‘place-making’ and ‘new urbanism’ approaches, and their integration with broader land use, regional planning, and multi-modal transport options;

-• Potential for walking and cycling to reduce traffic congestion and pollution making cities quieter, cleaner, healthier and more liveable.
+- Potential for walking, riding and wheeling to reduce traffic congestion and pollution, making cities quieter, cleaner, healthier and more liveable.

-2. Articulate the value of walking and cycling
+2. Articulate the value of walking, riding and wheeling

 This will be achieved by contributing data, case studies and knowledge to the business cases for investment in walking and cycling.